esattok/operating-systems-homeworks/README.md

 ## Homework Contents:

 - `homework-01`: Introduction to Linux operating system and implementation of a doubly linked list in C programming language
-- `homework-02-exercise`: An exercise homework assignment about Deadlocks, Memory, Secondary Storage, and File Systems
 - `homework-02`: Practice questions about Deadlocks, Memory, Secondary Storage, and File Systems